facebookresearch/Multi-SpatialMLLM/README.md

   - Each npz file from TAPVid-3D contains the following keys:
     ```python
       """
-      Each *.npz file, contains:
+      Each *.npz file contains:

       images_jpeg_bytes: tensor of shape [# of frames, height, width, 3], each frame stored as JPEG bytes that must be decoded
       intrinsics: (fx, fy, cx, cy) camera intrinsics of the video
       tracks_xyz: tensor of shape (# of frames, # of point tracks, 3), representing the 3D point trajectories and the last dimension is the (x, y, z) point position in meters.
-They are in camera coordiate.
-They are in camera coordiates.
+They are in camera coordinates.
       visibility: tensor of shape (# of frames, # of point tracks), representing the visibility of each point along its trajectory
       queries_xyt: tensor of shape (# of point tracks, 3), representing the query point used in the benchmark as the initial given point to track.
-The last dimension is given in (x, y, t), where x,y is the pixel location of the query point and t is the query frame.
+The last dimension is given in (x, y, t), where x,y are the pixel location of the query point and t is the query frame.
       extrinsics_w2c: tensor of shape (#, 4, 4)
       """
     ```